• Access

 Cricut Design Space Screenshot: step by step on how to add different elements to the Cricut sheet

-• Step 1: Add a rectangle and triangle (you will need to rotate the triangle so it’s upside down)
+• Step 1: Add a rectangle and triangle (you will need to rotate the triangle, so it’s upside down)

-• Step 2: Place triangle at the end of the rectangle.
+• Step 2: Place the triangle at the end of the rectangle.
 They must be overlapping (just a notch).

 • Step 3: Select both shapes and weld to create a new element for our stickers.
-(Weld is located at bottom of the Layers panel)
+(Weld is located at the bottom of the Layers panel)

 • Step 4: Rotate to fit your sticker layout